Amsterdam-AI-Team/Urban_PointCloud_Processing/README.md

 We provide tutorial [notebooks](notebooks) that demonstrate how the tools can be used.

 For visualisation of the resulting labelled point clouds we suggest [CloudCompare](https://www.danielgm.net/cc/).
 Simply open the labelled .laz in CloudCompare, select the cloud, and set `Colors` to the custom `Scalar Field` named `label`.
-For best results, use our [custom "AMS" color scale](https://github.com/Amsterdam-AI-Team/Urban_PointCloud_Processing/raw/main/media/cc_color_scale.xml), and set "steps" to 101.
+For best results, use our [custom "AMS" color scale](https://github.com/Amsterdam-AI-Team/Urban_PointCloud_Processing/raw/main/media/cc_color_scale.xml).

 ---